OSU-AIGSA/osu-aigsa.github.io/docs/aiasp.md

 # AI Application Support Program

-**AIASP Has reached capacity for this years admissions cycle.
+**AIASP has reached capacity for this years admissions cycle.
 Please check back next year to participate!**

 ## For Applicants
 We're excited to announce the Artificial Intelligence Application Support Program (AIASP) for folks historically underrepresented in the field applying to AI graduate degree programs at Oregon State University!